The Best Home Coffee Roaster in 2022: 5 Best Home Coffee Roasters Reviewed

 - No timer included

 This coffee roaster probably looks a little more like the industrial coffee roasters you may have seen before.
 The Kaldi Mini Size Home Coffee Roaster is unique in that it requires an additional gas-burning stove to function correctly.
-You’ll need a well-ventilated, ideally outdoors space with an electrical outlet to get full use out of the product.
+You’ll need a well-ventilated, ideally outdoors space with an electrical outlet to get full use out of the device.
 Don’t let that scare you, though; this coffee-roasting machine is the key to creating specific flavor profiles at home.

 Any other coffee roasting drum forces you to don an oven mitt and keep the barrel moving by hand, but this home coffee roaster does it for you.
 Because the coffee roaster’s rotating aspect is electric, the heat is evenly distributed and well contained.
-The whole thing is made with stainless steel and will last you a long time.
+The roaster is made with stainless steel and will last you a long time.

 - Well-made and built to last